rems-project/cn-tutorial/docs/getting-started/case-studies/doubly-linked-lists.md

 writing their specifications.

-_Exercise_: For extra practice, try coming up with one or two variations on the Dll data structure itself (there are many!).
+_Exercise_: For extra practice, try coming up with one or two variations on the DlList data structure itself (there are many!).